joossm/joossm.github.io/_pages/cv.md

 * M.Sc. in Media Informatics, HTWK Leipzig, 2022-Present
     * Honoured with the Deutschlandstipendium
-* B.S. in Applied Informatics, DHBW Mosbach, 2019-2022
+* B.Sc. in Applied Informatics, DHBW Mosbach, 2019-2022
     * Bachelor Thesis: "Integration of a Feature Store into AI Development"

 Work experience